 Our patient had DCIS in her left breast.
 She had pre-existing breast implants.
 For her treatment, she chose to undergo a lumpectomy.
 Her breast reconstruction included implant exchange to smaller, newer implants as well as a breast lift to help fill in the defect created by the removal of the tumor.

-Our patient diagnosed with triple negative breast cancer in the left breast.
-She underwent planned bilateral areolar-sparing mastectomies.
+Our patient underwent reconstruction after planned bilateral areolar-sparing mastectomies.
 Her reconstruction was performed with shaped silicone breast implants Style MH 495cc placed at the time of the mastectomy, she then underwent further refinement of the reconstruction with fat grafting and Platelet-Rich Plasma (PRP) treatment after completion of radiation therapy on the left breast.

 Our patient who had a left breast lumpectomy for breast cancer.
 Her reconstruction at the time of the mastectomy included tissue rearrangement to help lift and fill in the defect created by the lumpectomy.
 She then underwent right breast lift (reduction) for symmetry after completion of her radiation treatment.